 About the Prince Of Wales’s Stakes

 Royal Ascots has no shortage of lucrative races but the most valuable of them, by some distance, is the Prince of Wales’s Stakes.
-In 2019, the Group 1 event boasted a purse of £750,000 (reduced to £250,000 for 2020), making it one of the richest races in British racing.
+In 2022, the Group 1 event boasted a purse of £1,000,000, making it one of the richest races in British racing.
 Consistently attracting a wealth of top talent as a result, the middle distance contest is one of the main highlights of the five day Royal Ascot meet.

 Although the race began in 1862, it ceased to exist between 1940 and 1967.
 World War II sparked its initial cancellation and an absence of a Prince of Wales saw the race disbanded once the conflict was over.
 Triggering the return of the race in 1968 was the imminent investiture of Prince Charles.
 The heir to the British throne had been made Prince of Wales in 1958 but it was only around a decade later when the title was formally presented to him.